University of Vermont

 University of Vermont is located in Burlington, Vermont.
 It is a public, 4-year or above institution.

-From Wikipedia: The University of Vermont (UVM), officially titled as University of Vermont and State Agricultural College, is a public land-grant research university in Burlington, Vermont.
-Founded in 1791, the university is the oldest in Vermont and the fifth-oldest in New England, making it among the oldest in the United States.
-UVM comprises ten colleges and schools, including the Robert Larner College of Medicine, and offers more than 100 undergraduate majors alongside a range of graduate and professional programs.
-Vermont’s largest hospital complex, the University of Vermont Medical Center, has its primary facility on campus.
-Known as one of the most sustainable campuses in the U.
+From Wikipedia: The University of Vermont and State Agricultural College, commonly referred to as the University of Vermont (UVM), is a public land-grant research university in Burlington, Vermont, United States.
+Founded in 1791, UVM is the oldest university in Vermont and the fifth-oldest in New England.
+Roughly coinciding with Vermont’s statehood, the plans for and development of the university date back to the days of the Vermont Republic, making it unique among public universities in the US to be at least planned and organized outside of an admitted state in the nation.
+UVM comprises ten colleges and schools, including the Robert Larner College of Medicine, and offers more than 100 undergraduate majors along with various graduate and professional programs.
+The University of Vermont Medical Center, has its primary facility on the UVM campus.
+It is classified among “R1: Doctoral Universities—Very high research activity”.
+In athletics, UVM’s teams, known as the Catamounts, compete in NCAA Division I, primarily in the America East Conference and Hockey East Association.

 Overview of institution